yshui/deai/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/yshui/deai.svg)](https://codecov.io/gh/yshui/deai) [![CircleCI](https://circleci.com/gh/yshui/deai.svg?style=shield&circle-token=75b416f5709a1179e1a817e7fb5568c5814d51ee)](https://circleci.com/gh/yshui/deai) [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg)](https://gitter.im/deai/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link)

 **deai** is a tool to automate your Linux desktop.
-It has similar goals as [hammerspoon](https://github.com/Hammerspoon/hammerspoon).
-But it aims to be more extensible and support for more language.
+It has similar goals as [hammerspoon](https://github.com/Hammerspoon/hammerspoon**.
+But it aims to be more extensible and support more languages.

+**!!!Warning!!!** deai is currently under heavy development.
+Things might break or might not work correctly.
+If you are thinking about creating plugins for deai, please consider contribute directly to this repository, or wait until deai is stable.
+This is because neither the API nor the ABI of deai has been finalized.
+Your plugin could break after every new commit.

 ## Background